Building A Concrete Swimming Pool

 - 3.Importantly, you need to take the decision to include a pool for a new house at the outset, regardless if your future house is your holiday, or permanent home as in the example of retirement.
 The obvious reason is related to building costs, but there are other considerations - mainly the local government bureaucracy and tax implications.
 The latter is most important if you intend to use your dream home to generate income for short term rental to holiday makers.
 In that case an EOT License (Issued through the Tourism Authorities) is required.
 (See page bottom for link).

 This article from the Brits in Crete team sets out some of the pros and cons of adding a private swimming pool at your residence on the island of Crete.
 It also applies to anywhere else in Greece.

 Picture right: Foreign resident, John Westover's standard sized swimming pool with stunning panoramic views of the surrounding Olive Groves and the Mediterranean Sea beyond.

 Photo: Johnwestover1, Member of Brits in Crete Forum.
 With Permission

 A standard pool size would be 8 x 3 metres or 8 x 5m, or thereabouts.
-Cost to build is one element, but you should be aware that depending on your local Greek tax office and which 'legal' definition your pool falls under, you may have to include it under "Luxury Tax" and declare it as part of your annual tax submission.
+Cost to build is one element, but you should be aware that depending on your local Greek tax office and which 'legal' definition your pool falls under, you may have to include it under the elevated "Luxury Tax" band and declare it as part of your annual tax submission.
 Speak to your Crete Accountant on this point.
-If you are hiring an architect, discuss the pool at the planning stage.
+Again, if you are hiring an architect, discuss the pool at the planning stage.
 Another caveat, every location falls into a specific tax band so when buying a property always check this fact, as it will dictate taxation levels.

 Before making a decision for your swimming pool, you should address a checklist of questions: